-What Do Heavy and Tractor-Trailer Truck Driver Do?
+What Does it Take to Be a Heavy and Tractor-Trailer Truck Driver?

-Heavy & Tractor-Trailer Truck Driver Job Description Drive a tractor-trailer combination or a truck with a capacity of at least 26,000 pounds Gross Vehicle Weight (GVW).
+Heavy & Tractor-Trailer Truck Driver Example Drive a tractor-trailer combination or a truck with a capacity of at least 26,000 pounds Gross Vehicle Weight (GVW).
 May be required to unload truck.
-Requires commercial drivers’ license.
+Requires commercial drivers' license.

 Life As a Heavy & Tractor-Trailer Truck Driver